MATTRESS BUYING GUIDE

 The mattress has two parts.
 The Support Layer and the Comfort Layer or Comfort Level.

 The Support Layer is generally a steel coil unit.
 Other types are foam, water beds, and air beds.
 We’ll talk about the coil units first because that is 80% of the market.
 Coil count varies among the different manufactures.
 The minimum for a queen should be no less than 480 coils for a quality mattress.
 Coils can be Bonnell, Offset coils, Continuous coil, Individually Pocketed Coils, and maybe a special brand name.
 The function of the coil unit is to support your back in a positive position.
 If there is too much sag, it’s like sleeping in a hammock.
 Back Support is what you want.
 Just as if you were standing straight up.
 Another factor that comes into play with the coil unit is body motion.
 If you have a sleeping partner, when someone moves at night the mattress will rock and roll with that movement.
 Also when someone gets out of bed or into bed at night you will feel it.
 This is what you experience with the lower price mattresses.
 You simply get what you pay for.
 Shop with your partner and both of you lie on the mattress and see how it affects you.
 Another important feature of a good supporting mattress is the Foam Encasement.
 There is a layer of foam about 3” wide that surrounds the coil unit.
 Most of us get in and out of the bed on the edge.
 When you sit on the bed, hopefully you don’t just jump right in; this puts an excessive amount of weight on the edge.
 Also if you sit on the bed to remove shoes or slippers, you are sitting on the edge of the mattress during this time.
 The foam encasement helps hold the coils in place so there is not as much motion and you don’t feel like you are falling off the edge of the bed.
-In my opinion this is the best mattress technological improvement of the past 20 years.
+In our opinion, this is the best mattress technological improvement of the past 20 years.

 The best motion separation or motion isolation is with the Individually Pocketed Coil mattress.
 With a Bonnell coil and all others each and every coil is tied together in some manner.
 Pressure at one point on the mattress will cause the other points of the mattress to tighten up.
 It’s just simple physics and can not be avoided.
 With the Individually Pocketed Coil system each and every coil reacts on its own.
 It is designed to flex with the weight on it.
 The other coils do not affect it.
 Just think about the bowling ball TV commercial and the Champaign glass.